richswim/tsp-solver/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- `pip` for managing Python packages
+- `pipenv` for managing Python packages

 ## Installation